 We love how easy Google Home makes it to get devices set up.
 The Home Hub is no different — plug it in, open the Google Home app, and follow simple instructions on both screens to get started.
-Depending on whether you’re already plugged to the Google Home ecosystem, you’ll have more steps to take.
+Depending on whether you’re already plugged into the Google Home ecosystem, you’ll have more steps to take.

-For example, the app will ask you whether you want to set up Voice Match, which automatically recognizes your voice and give you and others in the household tailored responses.
+For example, the app will ask whether you want to set up Voice Match, which automatically recognizes your voice and give you and others in the household tailored responses.
 You also will want to connect to any streaming music and video services (you’ll need to log into your accounts for this) and smart home devices, which is all self-explanatory in the recently-overhauled Google Home app.

 In our case, we already have a Google Home device in our test home, which made the setup process as easy as plugging in the device.